Code-Institute-Submissions/tone-henge/README.md

 The main colours used across the app are red (#dc3545), white (#fff) and a dark grey (#212529).
 These are consistent with Bootstrap styling for seamless integration.

+## Features

+### Existing Features

+-   View Products.
+    -   Users are able to view a list of available products.
+Each product preview has a snippet of information about the item, and a 'details' prompt to view more.
+-   Product Details.
+    -   Each product has a dedicated page that displays a full description about the item.
+Users are offered further functionality from this page, e.g. 'add to basket'.
+-   View Basket Total.
+    -   The total cost of the user's basket is always in view at the top of the page.
+-   Filter Products.
+    -   Multiple filtering options are available, allowing the user to select their preferred format.
+-   Product Sorting.
+    -   Products can be sorted by category, allowing easy navigation to specific types of item.
+-   Product Search
+    -   A search bar is present in the navigation menu.
+This searches product names, descriptions and categories and returns a display of all the products that match the criteria.
+-   Search Count.
+    -   Users are always shown the amount of results being displayed.
+-   View Basket.
+    -   The basket icon is always available at the top of the navigation menu.
+Users can click this to access their basket, which will display the items they've added, and a total cost of these items.
+If empty, it will show a prompt to keep shopping.
+-   Adjust Basket Quantity.
+    -   Users are able to adjust the quantity of an item in their basket directly from the basket page.
+-   Enter Payment Details.
+    -   Users are able to click through to the checkout from their basket.
+From here they can enter their billing details.
+-   Make Payment.
+    -   Users can make payment using card details (cards will not be charged).
+This was handled using Stripe.
+-   Order Confirmation.
+    -   After successful payment, the user is redirected to an order confirmation page, where they are given a review of their order.
+-   Sign Up.
+    -   Non-authenticated users are able to sign up for an account.
+This action is available from the navigation account dropdown.
+There are also prompts across the site in place of content that requires authentication.
+-   Account Creation Email.
+    -   Users are sent confirmation emails with the details of their new account.
+-   Log In/Out
+    -   Authenticated users able to log in and out of their accounts from the main navigation.
+Logged in users are made aware of their authenticated status in the account navigation dropdown.
+-   Raise Query.
+    -   A contact link is displayed in the footer of the site at all times, which redirects users to a contact page.
+    -   These queries are available for admin users to review on a page only they can access.
+-   Comments
+    -   Authenticated users are able to leave reviews/comments underneath products.
+This can be used for discussion as well as advising on products.
+-   Wishlist
+    -   Authenticated users are able to add products to a wishlist, so they can come back and review them later.
+This page is accessible from the navigation account dropdown.
+-   Add Product
+    -   Admin users are able to add new products that will be rendered to the site.
+-   Edit / Delete Products
+    -   Admin users are able to edit/remove products to reflect stock changes.
+-   Newsletter
+    -   A link to a modal that prompts users to sign up to a newsletter is available from the footer across all pages.
+This is part of the marketing strategy noted in the sections further below.

+### Features to Implement in the Future

 ## Database

 The schema diagram can be seen below.